 Development priorities for the area of design until 2020

-In the area of design, the state has set the following principles and priorities for the area.
+In the area of design, the state has set the following principles and priorities:

 - The role of design is to contribute to the development of innovative, functional, environmentally sustainable, user-friendly and attractive products and services and to creating safe and welcoming environments.

-- The state supports the activities of designers and design agencies, because quality design service helps create added value in other sectors of the economy as well and, therefore, increases the international competitiveness of Estonian enterprises.
+- The state supports the activities of designers and design agencies, because quality design helps create added value in other sectors of the economy and, therefore, increases the international competitiveness of Estonian enterprises.

 State support measures are directed at increasing the demand for quality design and product development based on quality design.
-This increases the value of design in the conditions of public procurements, raises awareness about design and facilitates cooperation between designers, enterprises, and research institutions through supporting the funding of projects, innovation shares, and entrepreneurship centres.
-It is important to raise the general public awareness about the cultural, social, economic, and environmental value of design and to continue marketing Estonian design in the international arena.
+This increases the emphasis on design in public procurements, raises awareness about design and facilitates cooperation between designers, enterprises, and research institutions through supporting the funding of projects, innovation shares, and entrepreneurship centres.
+It is important to raise the general public awareness about the cultural, social, economic, and environmental value of design and to continue promoting Estonian design in the international arena.

-In order to raise the quality of designer training, studies need to be international, provide internship opportunities at various enterprises and include joint curricula and projects between universities providing education in design and technology.
+In order to raise the quality of designer training, studies need to be international, foster internship opportunities at various enterprises and include joint curricula and projects between universities that provide education in design and technology.
 When developing curricula, it must be ensured that representatives of businesses are involved.